ait-energy/ariadne-json-route-format/README.md

 - reevaluate handling of waiting times (in transfer segments? in pt segments?)

 ### Currently we are working on
-- consistent mutability & "light builders" (missing for everything except navigation instructions)
+- consistent mutability & "light builders"
 - meaningful toString-methods for all classes
 - v4 schema generation